OfficeDev/Office-IT-Pro-Deployment-Scripts/Get-NewOfficeUsers/README_Get-NewOfficeUsers.md

 		Example: cd C:\PowerShellScripts

 3. Run the Get-NewOfficeUsers.ps1 script.
-This will by default show you the users that have been created in the last week.
+By default this will show you the users that have been created in the last week.

 		Type . .\Get-NewOfficeUsers.ps1

 ###Recommended Use Case

-Proper use of Update and Email scripts should involve running them as a scheduled task using a service account (not personal) because the password will be put in plan text in the scheduled task.
+Proper use of Update and Email scripts should involve running them as a scheduled task using a service account (not personal) because the password will be put in plain text in the scheduled task.

     1. On the system that the task will be run from, open the Windows Task Scheduler.
         This can be found in the Start menu, under Start > Administrative Tools.